 Additionally, external factors could affect your ability to use email.
 E.g.,

 - Network or ISP failure causing temporary connectivity problems

-- DNS or Registry failure causing inbound email to not be delivered or you to not be able to reach your email provider’s web site
+- DNS or Registry failure causing inbound email to not be delivered or you to not be able to reach your email provider’s servers

 - Denial of Service attacks on your email provider, your DNS, their DNS, your ISP, some network in between, etc.

 - Malicious staff with administrative permissions shutting down accounts or deleting things

 - External email filtering services having issues and causing email delivery problems